bob-linuxtoys/eedd/plug-ins/gamepad/readme.txt

 and the new one opened.
 The default value of 'device' is /dev/input/js1.

-period : A read-write resource that sets the period in milliseconds between updates to 'state'.
-Any integer value greater than or equal to zero is accepted but is rounded off to the next highest 10 milliseconds.
-If the period is zero a new state is broadcast when a new event arrives.
-If non-zero the state is broadcast every 'period' milliseconds whether or not new events have arrived.

 events : A broadcast resource that outputs gamepad events as they arrive.
 This can be useful for debugging or if you want to watch for one specific event.
 The output of